 |VIP 8||≥ 80000 BTC||&||≥ 9000 BNB||0.0300% / 0.0500%||0.0225% / 0.0375%||0.0180% /0.0300%|

 |VIP 9||≥ 150000 BTC||&||≥ 11000 BNB||0.0200% / 0.0400%||0.0150% / 0.0300%||0.0120% /0.0240%|

 Verdict: Traders willing to pay trading fees in BNB and utilize the referral bonus will be rewarded with Binance.
 Even without these incentives, Binance’s trading fee structure still comes out on top as compared to Coinbase.
 If trading fees top your list of importance, Binance is the no-brainer choice.

 Both Coinbase and Binance are among the best in the industry for providing liquidity.

-Coinbase Pro comes in at second place behind Binance in terms of daily trading volume.
+Coinbase Pro comes in second place behind Binance in terms of the daily trading volume.
 Because Coinbase users can directly deposit US dollars into the exchange, the BTC/USD and ETH/USD markets make up more trading volume than any other trading pairs.
 The same is true when it comes to Euro traders as well.
-Therefore, while there is significant liquidity on Coinbase, it mostly comes from fiat-to-crypto trading, and not from crypto-to-crypto trading like Binance.
+Therefore, while there is significant liquidity on Coinbase, it mostly comes from fiat-to-crypto trading, not from crypto-to-crypto trading like Binance.

 Verdict: Want fiat-to-crypto trading liquidity?
 Stick with Coinbase.
 Looking to maximize crypto-to-crypto liquidity?
 Head over to Binance.
 It’s that simple.